 Until early 2020, we allowed people to camp at Piles Copse.
 However, in the years leading up to then it had become very busy.
 Backpack camping for small groups has been allowed for many years in some parts of Dartmoor, and that used to be sustainable because it was very sporadic and spread out.
 This provision never covered enclosed areas like Piles, but many people ignored this and camped there without our consent.
 The popularity of Piles Copse meant that it had become intensively used and abused.
 It simply cannot sustain the level of use of experienced in the period of 2010 to 2019.
 Obviously we want to avoid its becoming completely degraded.

 In January 2020 we realised that we must stop people having open fires, as they have caused extensive damage to the ground and vegetation.
 In effect, they have made it impossible for us to fulfil our legal obligations under the designation of the Site of Special Scientific Interest.
 Once COVID-restrictions came in, camping was in any case illegal.
-This has allowed us to make some progress in restoration work (see the blog posts on this website), but it is clear that we need much more time.
+This allowed us to make some progress in restoration work (see the blog posts on this website), but it is clear that we need much more time.
 A return of camping will quickly set us back to the starting point.

-From 4th July 2020, backpack camping for small groups, for a night or two, is permitted on some parts of the Dartmoor commons (i.e. the unenclosed moorland).
+When COVID rules allow, backpack camping for small groups, for a night or two, is permitted on some parts of the Dartmoor commons (i.e. the unenclosed moorland).
 As an enclosed area, Piles Copse is not covered by that provision.